These housing markets could be a first-time buyer’s best bet in 2023

 Despite historically high prices and mortgage rates, competition is still present, but has eased, Lautz said.
 A seller who might have received five offers a year ago may now only get a couple, but flexibility on the part of the buyer is still a great approach in 2023, according to Lautz.

-“For a lot of first-time homebuyers, they may have to make a compromise, and whether that’s location of the home or condition of the home, and, you know, they’re buying a fixer upper or whatever that means, that they may have to look farther out from where they had been looking,” Lautz said.
+“For a lot of first-time homebuyers, they may have to make a compromise, and whether that’s the location of the home or condition of the home, and, you know, they’re buying a fixer-upper or whatever that means, that they may have to look farther out from where they had been looking,” Lautz said.